insomnic123/insomnic123/README.md

 I'm a passionate G11 High School Student from Canada with a strong background in Java & Python hoping to become a Computer Engineer! <br/>

 - 🌐 Currently, I'm learning web development through the use of frameworks such as NextJS and Spring🌿
+- 📖 I'm proficient in both Python and Java, having completed the equivalent of AP CSA in Gr.
+11
+- 🤖 I'm researching into more hardware-based projects -- more coming soon!
 - 🧑‍🚀 I'm the Director of Marketing for Hack the Skies and a Co-Lead for Hack For Impact
-- 📖 I've completed both CompSci for Gr.
-11 and Gr.
-12, becoming proficient in both Python and Java
-- 🤖 I'm researching into more hardware-based projects -- more coming soon!

 ## 🛠️ Technical Skills
 **Programming Languages**: